The City Bar will be closed Monday, July 2, through Wednesday, July 4, in observance of Independence Day.

 All donations go to the Association of the Bar of the City of New York Fund, Inc. (the “City Bar Fund”), a tax-exempt non-profit corporation organized under section 501(c)(3) of the Internal Revenue Code.
 All contributions to the City Bar Fund are tax deductible to the full extent of the law.
 No goods or services were provided to you in return for your donation.
 Your donation is a reportable contribution under New York State’s biennial pro bono reporting requirement for attorneys.*

-The City bar Fund is a 501(c)(3) charitable organization.
-For more information about donating to the City Bar Fund, contact Lauren Sampson, Vice-President, Development and External Relations at (212) 382-4784 or firstname.lastname@example.org
+The City Bar Fund is a 501(c)(3) charitable organization.
+For more information about donating to the City Bar Fund, contact Christina Overton, Development and Communications Manager, a (212) 382-4784 or firstname.lastname@example.org